Tsunami facts for kids

 - Earthquakes: When tectonic plates deep beneath the ocean floor shift or collide, they create a huge amount of energy.
 This energy pushes the water above it, forming waves.

-- Volcanoes: Underwater volcanoes can erupt, releasing magma and gases that displace the water, creating tsunamis.
+- Volcanoes: Underwater volcanoes can erupt, releasing magma and gases that displace (move) the water, creating tsunamis.

 - Landslides: Sometimes, big chunks of land, like rocks or cliffs, fall into the ocean.
 The splash can create waves that grow into a tsunami.